-- 16.7.1 The Municipality may conduct regular audits of the indigent register with regard to: - 16.7.1.1 The information furnished by applicants, - 16.7.1.2 Possible changes in status, - 16.7.1.3 Service consumption and debt collection measures applied and - 16.7.1.4 Reviewing the current status of applicants. - 16.7.2 The frequency of such audits will in regular cycles as determined by the Municipality from time to time. - 16.7.3 Periodic inspections should be undertaken, during the 3 years with a complete audit scheduled after 3 years.
+- 16.7.1 The Municipality may conduct regular audits of the indigent register with regard to: - 16.7.1.1 The information furnished by applicants, - 16.7.1.2 Possible changes in status, - 16.7.1.3 Service consumption and debt collection measures applied and - 16.7.1.4 Reviewing the current status of applicants. - 16.7.2 The frequency of such audits will in regular cycles as determined by the Municipality from time to time. - 16.7.3 Periodic random inspections should be undertaken during the , during the 33 year validity cycle.s with a complete audit scheduled after 3 years.